funkybob/serverless-s3-deploy/README.md

 Each `source` has its own list of `globs`, which can be either a single glob, or a list of globs.

+Setting `empty` to `true` will delete all files inside the bucket.
+The prefix value is respected and files outside will not be deleted.

 Now you can upload all of these assets to your bucket by running: